Xfers/oas-api-docs/README.md

 4. `cd ruby-parser`
 5. `bundle install`

-**Make changes to `master-openapi.json`**
+## How to make changes to documentation

+**Generate new documentation for all merchants**

 1. `npm start`
 2. open `http://localhost:3000/V3/Master`
 3. make desired changes to `master-openapi.json`.
 When you save changes `http://localhost:3000/V3/Master` will hot reload and you can review the changes you made
 4. Once satisfied cd to `ruby-parser` and run `rake generate`
 5. View changes made to client facing interface on `http://localhost:3000`
 6. Create PR and let PM/Engineer review